Birth of the one-day final

 Birth of a West Indian opener.
 The world sat up and took notice when Wavell Hinds made 165 and 52 in only his fourth Test, against a Pakistan bowling line-up reading: Wasim, Waqar, Mushtaq, Saqlain and Razzaq.
 However, a problem with his front-foot technique soon became apparent, and Hinds rarely strung together a run of big scores.
 He played a key role in West Indies' 2004 Champions Trophy win with his part-time medium-pace bowling.
 After struggling to nail down a place in the West Indies side, he joined the ICL and also played county cricket for Derbyshire as a Kolpak.

 Birth of Australia batsman George Bailey, who was called up to the one-day squad in 2010 but had to wait nearly two years for his international debut.
 His leadership with Tasmania impressed the selectors enough to hand him the Australia T20 captaincy, and in the process he became the first player since Dave Gregory, in the first Test match in 1877, to be named captain in his first match for Australia in any format.
 He had stood in as captain of the ODI side as well, in Michael Clarke's absence.
-He made his Test debut in the 2013-14 Ashes but was dropped following modest returns in five Tests, though he remains an important player in Australia's ODI middle order.
+He made his Test debut in the 2013-14 Ashes but was dropped following modest returns in five Tests, although he remained an important player in Australia's limited-overs side till 2016-17.

 Birth of Holly Colvin, who at 15 years and 336 days became the youngest person to play a Test for England.
 The left-arm spinner turned up to help out at nets one day - and was drafted into the England side for the first Ashes Test against Australia at Hove in August 2005.
 She took three wickets in the drawn game.
-Colvin has played in two Ashes-winning sides plus the victorious World T20 and World Cup campaigns in 2009.
+Colvin played in two Ashes-winning sides plus the victorious World T20 and World Cup campaigns in 2009.
+She retired from the game in 2015, at the age of 26, to take up an administrative position at the ICC.